vestrel00/contacts-android/howto/howto-query-custom-data.md

-# How do I use query APIs with custom data?
+# How do I use query APIs to get custom data?

 This library provides several query APIs that support custom data integration.